-The Smoking Control Bylaw proposes to prohibit smoking in the following places:
+The Town of Gibsons’ Smoking Control Bylaw prohibits smoking in the following places:

 - in any public transit vehicle, including a school bus, passenger bus, water taxi, or ferry;